aws/deep-learning-containers/available_images.md

 either ``py27`` or ``py36``.
 Plug this information into the replaceable portions of the URL as shown in the example URL.

-You can pin your version by adding the latest version tag to your URL as follows:
+You can pin your version by adding the version tag to your URL as follows:

      763104351884.dkr.ecr.us-east-1.amazonaws.com/tensorflow-training:2.2.0-cpu-py37-ubuntu18.04-v1.0